Ledig stilling på Universitetet i Oslo

 - Experience with experimental methods of cognitive science such as eye tracking

-- The applicant’s personal suitability and motivation for the post, including his/hers ability to collaborate and to form part of a cross-disciplinary academic community
+- Ability to collaborate and to form part of a cross-disciplinary academic community

 - Attractive welfare benefits and a generous pension agreement, in addition to Oslo’s family-friendly environment with its rich opportunities for culture and outdoor activities